folbert/fewbricks/README.md

 Due to restrictions in the WordPress table structure, the max length of a field name is 64 characters.
 So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), you may run out of space for the name.
 Therefore, it is wise to shorten names so instead of for example "download_button", use "dl_btn".
 This should be considered whe creating instances of bricks and fields.
 If the value of a field is not saved, the reason is most likely that the name is too long.

 ### Brick layouts
-Brick layouts is not the same as layouts in ACF.
+Brick layouts are not the same as layouts in ACF.

 Often when printing bricks you want to have some wrapping HTML that is the same for each brick.
 This can for example be Bootstraps "row" and "col"-divs.
 Other times, you might only want the "core html" of the brick without anything wrapping it.
 So we have created a basic layout system.

 Brick layout files are stored in the brick-layouts directory and are used by passing the name(s) of the file(s) without the file extension (.php) to the `get_html`-function of a brick.
 If you dont want to use a brick layout, don't pass anything (or `false`) to the function.

 If a string or array is passed, the file(s) with the name(s) is then included after the core html of a brick has been built.
-This means that you have access to these variables in a layout-file:
+This means that you have access to these variables in a brick layout-file:

-* `$html` - the core html of the brick
+* `$html` - the html of the brick
 * `$this` - an instance of the current brick class.
 This can be used to find out for example what background color should be set on the wrapping row using something like `$this->get_data_value('bg')`.

 ### Fewbricks specific settings for fields and bricks